 Recent News

-Tim McLaughlin, dean of the College of Performance, Visualization and Fine Arts and director of the Virtual Production Institute, will moderate the panel.
+Tim McLaughlin, dean of the College of Performance, Visualization and Fine Arts and director of the Virtual Production Institute, moderated “The Business and Creative Impact of Virtual Production” on Feb.
+24.

 Quick Links